windkh/node-red-contrib-shelly/README.md

 ## Roller
-You can control rollers as follows (the number after the property roller is the channel number):
+You can control rollers as follows:

 ```
 {
+    type : 'roller',
     id : 'your device id here in hex',
-	roller : 0,
 	direction : open | close | stop
 	pos : 0..100
 }
 ```

+Please use direction or pos here.

 ### Examples
 [**shelly cloud flow**](examples/cloud.json)

 ## Light
-You can control lights as follows (the number after the property light is the channel number):
+You can control lights as follows:

 ```
 {
+    type : 'light',
     id : 'your device id here in hex',
-	light : 0,
+	channel : 0,
 	turn : on | off

 	white : 0..255